takaito1/NERSC-MITgcm/README.md

 ### Compiler option
 To compile the MITgcm, using the above module configuration use this:
+* Download the source code and compile one of the verification example using theh following option file:
 * Option file [opt_cori_intel](https://github.com/takaito1/NERSC-MITgcm/blob/main/opt_cori_intel)

 ### Test run
 At the command prompt,
 > salloc -N 1 -q interactive -C knl -t 30:00
+> srun -n 32 ./mitgcmuv